josepht/j_tools/README.md

 # Juju Tools

+## Description

 Some tools to make using juju a bit easier.

-# Notes

-## PREFIX
+## Notes

+1. **PREFIX**

    For the uci-engine project all service and unit names are prefixed with 'ci-airline-' to avoid having to type this constantly j_tools uses the environment varialble PREFIX to include a common prefix for service and unit names.

-## Service or unit
+2. **Service or unit**

    Most j_tools commands accept a service name or unit name.
 If a unit name is required for the underlying juju command, eg. `juju retry ci-airline-ts-django/0` the default unit number is '0' so you can just use the service name like this `j_retry ts-django`.

-# Examples
+## Examples

+Most commands require a bootstrapped juju environment.

-1. To deploy a project.
+* To deploy a project.
 Currently this is hardcoded to the uci-engine project.

-`j_deploy` # requires a bootstrapped environment
+  `j_deploy`

-2. To check the status of a deployment.
+* To check the status of a deployment.

   `j_status` or `j_status ts-django` or `j_status ts-django/1`

-3. To check the overall deployment to see if something has failed.
+* To check the overall deployment to see if something has failed.

   `j_check`

-4. To ssh to a unit
+* To ssh to a unit

   `j_ssh ts-django`

+* To enter a debug hooks tmux session

+  `j_debug_hooks ts-django install`

+* To grab a unit's juju log file

+  `j_log ts-django`

-5. To destroy the environment and re-bootstrap.
+* To destroy the environment and re-bootstrap.

   `j_destroy`

   or to prevent the bootstrap phase

   `j_destroy -o`

-6. There are other less commonly used commands like `j_watch` and `j_add_ticket`.
+* There are other less commonly used commands like `j_watch_ticket` and `j_add_ticket`.